-So, you’re ready to bring your students on an absolutely unforgettable adventure abroad.
+So, you’re ready to bring your students on an absolutely unforgettable educational tour abroad.
 It’s an opportunity you’ll all be dreaming about each day before the trip — but before you actually get to your destination, there is (sigh) a lot of preparation for both you and the students to do.

 While the process of prepping for the trip can seem daunting at times, it can also be a fun and educational experience for both you and your students.
 (Really!)
 Here’s how to prepare for an international trip, from recruiting students to finalizing your checklists.